Danilo-Granado/Danilo-Granado/README.md

-- 👋 Hi, I’m @Danilo-Granado
+- 👋 Hi, I’m @Danilo-Granado.
+I'm a chemical/process engineer with a knack for data science and automation.
-- 👀 I’m interested in coding, guns and chemistry
+- I'm used with python, but I've written a few basic algorithms in other languages as well.
-- 🌱 I’m currently learning python
+- Currently working on a dashboard to manage and display viscosity data for a product.

 <!---